 Fundamental courses: Calculus 1, 2, Mathematics 210, Mathematics 212, and Mathematics 214.

-Advanced courses: 24 units of Mathematics or Computer Science courses numbered 310 or above (excluding Mathematics 400).
-The grade point average in these courses must exceed 2.0.
+Advanced courses: Students must have 24 units of Mathematics or Computer Science courses numbered 310 or above (excluding Mathematics 400) in which their grade point average is equal to or greater than 2.0.

 Colloquium requirement: Mathematics 300 and 400.